-• Allocation of a site capable of delivering up to 2FE of primary school capacity west of Chiswell Green

-Through engagement with HCC, it has also been identified that there is a need to reflect an additional 10% allowance for sustainability, on top of the DfE local authority school place scorecard costs.
-This is detailed within the HCC Guide to Developer Infrastructure Contributions41 (2021), which states that these adjustments are to allow for the sustainability standards set out in the updated DfE School Output Specification, but which are not yet reflected in the scorecard values.
+Allocation of a site capable of delivering up to 2FE of primary school capacity west of Chiswell Green scorecard costs.
+This is detailed within the HCC Guide to Developer Infrastructure Contributions (2021), which states that these adjustments are to allow for the sustainability standards set out in the updated DfE School Output Specification, but which are not yet reflected in the scorecard values.
 These uplifts will contribute towards improvements such as ensuring buildings are net zero carbon in operation and other measures relating to climate resilience.